nurbaitenov/git-master/README.md

 25. Typical Git workflow

 Create a branch, make changes, stage them with git add, commit with git commit, push the branch, update it with git fetch and git rebase if needed, open a Pull Request, and merge it into main after approval.

+# Linux Network

+1. Linux Networking

+Linux networking allows the operating system to communicate with other devices over a network.
+It uses network interfaces, IP addresses, routing, DNS, and protocols such as TCP and UDP to send and receive data.

+2. Network Interface (NI)

+A network interface is the connection between a Linux machine and a network.
+It can be physical (Ethernet/Wi-Fi) or virtual (Docker bridge), allowing the system to send and receive network traffic.

+3. Multiple Network Interfaces

+A Linux machine can have multiple network interfaces for different purposes.
+For example, eth0 (or ens3) connects to the network, lo is used for local communication, and Docker creates docker0 for container networking.

+4. Loopback Interface (lo)

+The loopback interface (lo) is used for communication between applications running on the same machine.
+Traffic sent to 127.0.0.1 or localhost never leaves the server.

+5. MAC Address

+A MAC address uniquely identifies a network interface on the local network (Layer 2).
+It is a hardware identifier assigned to the network interface.

+6. IP Address

+An IP address identifies a device on an IP network, allowing other devices to communicate with it.
+It can be assigned dynamically by DHCP or configured statically.

+7. Subnet Mask

+A subnet mask determines which part of an IP address represents the network and which part represents the host.
+It helps Linux decide whether traffic should stay on the local network or be sent to the gateway.

+8. Default Gateway

+The default gateway is the router Linux uses to send traffic to other networks, such as the Internet.
+If a destination is outside the local subnet, Linux forwards the packet to the gateway.

+9. DHCP

+DHCP (Dynamic Host Configuration Protocol) automatically assigns network settings such as the IP address, subnet mask, gateway, and DNS server.
+Linux then configures these settings on the network interface.

+10. DNS

+DNS (Domain Name System) translates human-readable domain names, such as google.com, into IP addresses.
+This allows computers to locate and communicate with remote servers.

+11. Routing Table

+The routing table tells Linux where to send outgoing network packets.
+If no specific route matches the destination, Linux uses the default route through the gateway.

+12. Port

+A port identifies a specific application or service running on a machine.
+While the IP address identifies the machine, the port directs traffic to the correct application, such as SSH or Nginx.

+13. TCP

+TCP (Transmission Control Protocol) provides reliable, ordered communication between applications.
+It guarantees packet delivery by acknowledging and retransmitting lost packets.

+14. UDP

+UDP (User Datagram Protocol) provides fast communication without guaranteeing delivery or packet order.
+It is commonly used for DNS, streaming, and online gaming.

+15. OSI Model

+The OSI (Open Systems Interconnection) model is a conceptual networking model with seven layers that explains how data travels between devices.
+It helps engineers understand and troubleshoot network communication.

+16. OSI Layers

+Application → Presentation → Session → Transport → Network → Data Link → Physical.
+Each layer has a specific responsibility, from application protocols to physical transmission.

+17. Application Layer

+Provides network services to applications using protocols such as HTTP, HTTPS, SSH, and DNS.

+18. Presentation Layer

+Formats, encrypts, and compresses data before transmission.
+HTTPS uses TLS encryption at this stage.

+19. Session Layer

+Establishes, maintains, and terminates communication sessions between applications.

+20. Transport Layer

+Provides end-to-end communication using TCP or UDP and delivers data between applications.

+21. Network Layer

+Routes packets between networks using IP addresses.
+Routers primarily operate at this layer.

+22. Data Link Layer

+Transfers frames within the local network using MAC addresses.
+Switches primarily operate at this layer.

+23. Physical Layer

+Transmits raw bits over physical media such as Ethernet cables, fiber optics, or Wi-Fi.